Hitachi-CTI-Call-For-Code-COVID-19-Team/push-notifications/README.md

 - The mobile app can receive push notifications when running in the background as well as when running in the foreground.

+- Communications between back-end services and APNs, and between APNs and mobile phones are encrypted by TLS.
 ## Requirements
 ### Development Environment
 - IBM Cloud